phlalx/algorithms/categories/backtrack.md

 # Backtracking

 Build a set of solutions by dfs an implicit tree.
-Each solution is a leaf of the tree, and can be constructed step by step by traversing the pathi from the root to the leaf.
+Each solution is a leaf of the tree, and can be constructed step by step by traversing the path from the root to the leaf.

-This can be seen as brute force approach where constraints on the solutions allow us to ignore some sub-trees.
+This can be seen as brute force approach where constraints on the solutions allow us to prune some sub-trees.

 ## Applications